akananth/Graphql--Unit/README.md

 * Install Unit on a supported operating system  https://unit.nginx.org/installation/

 # Next follow the steps below
-*For this demo
+*For this demo we will  be using Express as a node js web application framework that provides broad features for building Apollo Graphql Server.

-*For Node.js-based examples, see our Express, Koa, and Docker howtos or a basic sample.
+* NGINX Unit support  see our Express, Koa, and Docker howtos or a basic sample.

 ```
 $ sudo npm install -g --unsafe-perm unit-http  #Next, install unit-Http